SEB-9-BH/django-crud-app-cat-collector/README.md

 4. Set up your PostgreSQL database:

    - Ensure PostgreSQL is installed and running on your machine.
-   - Create a database named `teas_db` if it does not already exist:
+   - Create a database named `catcollector` if it does not already exist:

 ```bash
 createdb catcollector